 A savvy way to elicit repeat orders is to offer a subscription service.
 These services have increased in popularity in recent years, so you’ll have to stay true to your brand and create a compelling offering for your customers to justify a recurring expense.
 But if you’re able to do both of those things, you can easily cement customer loyalty even further.

-DTC brand Italic, which offers luxury goods direct from manufacturers, has taken this one step further with its $99 annual membership, making it kind of like the Netflix or Amazon Prime of fashion.
+DTC brand Italic, which offers luxury goods directly from manufacturers, has taken this one step further with its $99 annual membership, making it kind of like the Netflix or Amazon Prime of fashion.
 It’s a smart tactic as once a customer has paid that membership fee, they are more inclined to shop — and shop more often — to get their money’s worth.

 Make personalisation your highest priority

 If you haven’t appreciated the benefits of personalisation yet, where have you been?
-In fairness, even some of the biggest fashion retailers in the world have been slow to get on board, but discovery of it delivering massive rewards, miles ahead of every other form of marketing, soon stimulates action.
+In fairness, even some of the biggest fashion retailers in the world have been slow to get on board, but the discovery of it delivering massive rewards, miles ahead of every other form of marketing, soon stimulates action.

 A More Fashionable Approach